 and the drawn mark to make works that are interactive and that migrate between the planned and the spontaneous.
 She seeks to engage with audience to invoke personal or collective culturally resonant memories and to propose new and inventive ways of sharing our stories and imaginings.
 Contrived acts of arrival, greeting, welcome and temporary settlement appear in works that ponder the impulse for identification of place as home and the embodied memories of the diaspora.

-Recent works find Clare making artists' books such as LAUNCH and WINGZING during the Covid-19 lockdown as she works at home making private performances to camera in nature and the domestic space.
-These works come from a more reflective and meditative practice that leads to felt sense images that are vibrant, energetic and spontaneous and that celebrate the creative impulse as life force.
+Clare started making artists' books such as LAUNCH and WINGZING during the Covid-19 lockdown as she worked at home making private performances to camera in nature and the domestic space.
+These works come from a developing reflective practice that leads to felt sense images that are vibrant, energetic and spontaneous.

 Clare studied for a BA(Hons) in Fine Art at Norwich School of Art and has an MA from The Royal College of Art London.
-She was born in London and works from her studio close to Oxford.
+She was born in London and works from her studio in the Vale of White Horse near to Oxford.